 Dyadic Development Psychotherapy (DDP)

-DDP is based on and brings together the latest understandings in attachment theory, what we understand about developmental trauma, the neurobiology of trauma and relationships, caregiving, intersubjectivity theory and the latest evidence-based understandings in child development.
+DDP is based on and brings together the latest understandings in attachment theory, what we understand about developmental trauma, the neurobiology of trauma and relationships, caregiving, intersubjectivity and the latest evidence-based understandings in child development that impact us as adults.

-All professionals supporting children and families need a model that is evidence-based and too uses selected evidence-based work to underpin their approach and brings together knowledge about developmental trauma, attachment, interpersonal neurobiology and child development.
+All professionals supporting couples, families and children need a model that is evidence-based and too uses selected evidence-based work to underpin their approach and that brings together knowledge about developmental trauma, attachment and interpersonal neurobiology.

 Dyadic Developmental Parenting